Official State of Rhode Island website

 Get the latest information about Coronavirus Disease (COVID-19) on our resource page

-BHDDH submits a biennial, combined Substance Abuse (SA) and Mental Health (MH) Block Grant application to Substance Abuse Mental Health Services Administration (SAMHSA) outlining the State’s plan to monitor grant-funded Mental Health services and Substance Use Disorder (SUD) prevention, treatment, and recovery programs throughout Rhode Island.
+BHDDH submits a combined Substance Abuse (SA) and Mental Health (MH) Block Grant application to Substance Abuse Mental Health Services Administration (SAMHSA) every other year.
+This application outlines the State’s plan to monitor grant-funded Mental Health services and Substance Use Disorder (SUD) prevention, treatment, and recovery programs throughout Rhode Island.

-The Rhode Island Department of Behavioral Healthcare, Developmental Disabilities and Hospitals invites your feedback on the state’s combined Substance Abuse Prevention Treatment (SAPT) and Community Mental Health Services (CMHS) Block Grant application for federal fiscal year (FFY) 2020-2021.
-Feedback will be used to improve the FFY2022-2023 combined Block Grant application which will be due in July 2021.
+The Rhode Island Department of Behavioral Healthcare, Developmental Disabilities and Hospitals invites your feedback on the state’s combined Substance Abuse Prevention Treatment (SAPT) and Community Mental Health Services (CMHS) Block Grant application for federal fiscal year (FFY) 2022-2023.
+Feedback is always welcomed and will be used to improve the modifiable FFY2022-2023 combined Block Grant application.

 For more information on the SABG and the Federal granting agency, see https://www.samhsa.gov/grants.
-To access Rhode Island’s current Block Grant application or a prior Block Grant application, visit SAMHSA’s Web-based Grant Application System (WebBGAS)
+To access any of Rhode Island’s Substance Abuse (SA) or Mental Health (MH) Block Grant applications or reports, visit SAMHSA’s Web-based Grant Application System (WebBGAS).Username: citizenri

 Once you have logged in, click on "View an Existing Application."